-Sarasota is roughly 24 square miles and is full of the most breathtaking scenery.
-This town is the only place in the world where you walk through the treetops of a subtropical forest!
+Sarasota is roughly 24 square miles and has the most breathtaking scenery.
+This town is the only place in the world where you can walk through the treetops of a subtropical forest!
 Sarasota is home to the Myakka Canopy Walkway, which is an 85-foot-long boardwalk that is 25 feet above the ground.
 Whether you are planning on moving to the area or just visiting, this walkway is truly something everyone should experience!

 People tend to flock to Florida from northern states to either retire or move to a warmer climate.
-But Sarasota offers something different than other cities within Florida, a calm, forestry atmosphere that is perfect to live in.
+But Sarasota offers something different than other cities within Florida: a calm, forestry atmosphere that is perfect.
 Sarasota is located just east of Tampa, west of Orlando, and North of Fort Myers.
 This city grants you quick access to other major cities and beautiful beaches!

 Here are ten things to know about Sarasota!

 A backstory about how Sarasota got its name: the earliest identification of this name was found on a Sheepskin Spanish map from 1763 with the word "Zarazote" written over the location that is now the city.
 They kept the same name when Sarasota was established as a town in1902 with only 53 residents.

 The Ringling family plays a massive role in Sarasota's history and today's society.
 John Ringling was huge in Circus fame and was one of the earliest investors in the new town.
 Sarasota became the winter quarters of the Ringling Brothers, Barnum and Bailey Circus, which gave Sarasota its nickname "Circus City."